 Co-opt: (v.)
 1. divert to or use in a role different from the usual or original one.
 2. adopt (an idea or policy) for one’s own use

-The Color Run™, and other similar ideas like Run or Dye™, is a great and fun way to run with your friends, come together as a community, get showered in colored powder, and not have to deal with all that annoying culture that would come if you went to a Holi celebration.
+The Color Run™ and other similar ideas like Run or Dye™ is a great and fun way to run with your friends, come together as a community, get showered in colored powder and not have to deal with all that annoying culture that would come if you went to a Holi celebration.
 There are no prayers for spring or messages of rejuvenation before these runs.
 You won’t have to drink chai or try Indian food afterwards.
 There is absolutely no way you’ll have to even think about the ancient traditions and culture this brand new craze is derived from.
-Come uncultured, leave uncultured, that’s the Color Run™ promise.
+Come uncultured, leave uncultured, that’s the Color Run, promise.

 According to the Color Run™ website, there are only two “simple rules”: 1) Wear white at the starting line and 2) Finish plastered in color.
-That would’ve been an original idea if Indians hadn’t been doing it for hundreds if not thousands of years.
+That would’ve been an original idea if Indians hadn’t been doing it for hundreds, if not thousands of years.

 And at Holi, we don’t simply throw colors in each other’s faces—it’s a place to play with people you love and revel in the vibrancy of spring.
 One of our favorite and most colorful holidays is being, pun intended, white-washed.
 And it’s like we’ve been completely eradicated from this event as nowhere on the Color Run™ website is there mention of India, Holi, Krishna, or even spring.
 Apparently this is a completely organic creation of the Color Run™ head honchos.
-And they’re making loads of money off of it.
+And they’re making loads of money from it.

 There is a vague understanding that the Color Run™ pays out money to charities selected by their runners.
 I cannot find evidence on the website (or the Yelp reviews) as to where exactly the money raised from the runs and their store goes and I have no idea how much of every dollar donated goes back in the Color Run™ administrative workings.
 It seems even the runners, if the reviews are anything to go off of, don’t have a clear idea where their donations are going.
-So, our culture is being co-opted to turn a profit but at least you can buy a pair of super cute shorts that say “Color This!”
-Hai Ram, if our Dadis saw this they’d be threatening thuppards all around.
+So, our culture is being co-opted to turn a profit, but at least you can buy a pair of super cute shorts that say “Color This!”
+Hai Ram, if our Dadis saw this, they’d be threatening thuppards all around.